Faeries (anthology)

 Faeries is an anthology of themed fantasy and science fiction short stories on the subject of fairies edited by Isaac Asimov, Martin H. Greenberg and Charles G. Waugh as the twelfth and last volume in their Isaac Asimov's Magical Worlds of Fantasy series.
 It was first published in paperback by Roc/New American Library in 1991.
 It was reprinted in trade paperback by Barnes & Noble Books in 2000.
 The book has also been translated into Italian.

+Summary

 The book collects eighteen novellas, novelettes and short stories by various fantasy and science fiction authors, with an introduction by Asimov.